CLSC Recommends: Social Distancing Reading List

 Kenya Shakir, Program Coordinator

-The Alchemist by Paul Coelho
+Book cover of The Alchemist The Alchemist by Paul Coelho

 Upon finally reading this book after hearing about it for years, I experienced a self-awakening.
 This book chronicles a journey to treasure, self, love and more.
 It is a page-turner and quick read if you'd like to use some of this social distancing time for introspection and dreaming of the future.

-The Autobiography of Malcolm X by Alex Haley and Malcolm X
+Book cover of The Autobiography of Malcom X The Autobiography of Malcolm X by Alex Haley and Malcolm X

 This autobiography of the revolutionary activist Malcolm X, or El-Hajj Malik El-Shabazz, highlights key parts of his life from childhood to the end of his life.
 If you want to better understand how your experiences, identities, and community directly impact your worldview, politics, and activism, this book is for you.

-All About Love by bell hooks
+Book cover of All About Love All About Love by bell hooks

 Another page turner that discussing all types of love from parents, friends, self, community, and romantic partners.
 Feminist and social activist bell hooks offers new visions on love and empowers you to open your heart truly to what love brings in life - bravery, compassion, forgiveness, etc. Love yourself and the community during social distancing and reading this book.